 Podiatrists That Specialise In Paediatric Musculoskeletal Conditions

-Our podiatrists specialise in treating paediatric cases ranging from mild to complex conditions of gait pattern disorders and soft tissue injuries in children.
-Our internal paediatrics department is also one of the only teams in Asia that specialises in treating babies’ feet for congenital deformities such as clubfoot, bowlegs, and knock knees.
-The team is well versed in utilising up-to-date conservative treatment therapies to manage paediatric musculoskeletal cases for the successful resolution of paediatric abnormalities.
+Our podiatrists specialise in managing a wide range of paediatric conditions, from mild gait pattern disorders to complex soft tissue injuries.
+Our team is also one of the only teams in Asia that specialises in managing babies’ feet with congenital deformities, such as clubfoot, bowlegs, and knock knees.
+We use the latest conservative podiatric solutions to manage paediatric musculoskeletal cases for the successful resolution of paediatric abnormalities.

 At What Age Should My Child’s Feet Be Assessed By A Podiatrist?